 A token of 2 fields, with space between them.
 Starts with “attr” and the name of the attribute to extract from the samples (might be useful for example in Diabetic coder)

 A token of 2 fields with space between them.
-Starts with “json_attr” and the name of attirbute to extract that is json format (for example explainability)
+Starts with “json_attr” and the name of attribute to extract that is json format (for example explainability)

 A token of 2 fields with space between them.
 Starts with “json” to fetch information from “json” in the samples object

-Those fields can appear under the json and not under “reqeusts” if there is a single request or if we want to build “default”.
-Usefull if we want to define the “export’ once for all listed requests in this json.
+Those fields of “export” can appear under the json and not under “reqeusts” if there is a single request or if we want to build “default”.
+Useful if we want to define the “export’ once for all listed requests in this json.

 This is used in AM_API_CalculateByType